Understanding your parking charge letter and how to pay Parkingeye

 While it is important that you don’t ignore a parking charge, we also understand that the letter you receive can be a lot to take in, especially if you weren’t expecting it.

-In this blog, we’re explaining the key parts of a parking charge, how to decide what your next steps are when dealing with one, and how to pay Parkingeye.
+In this blog, we’re explaining the key parts of a parking charge, how to decide what your next steps are and how to pay Parkingeye.

 It’s important to keep the reference number to hand, as this is the number you will need to quote in order to pay, appeal or discuss your parking charge.

 The next section and usually the most prominent on a parking charge letter is the amount incurred as part of your parking charge.
 The important part to note in this section is the discounted amount.
 In many instances, a parking charge will be cheaper when paid earlier, so if you aren’t contesting the charge paying sooner rather than later can at least reduce the cost.

 Below the charge, you will find key information relating to your case.
 This is information gathered by the ANPR cameras on a site.
 This will reflect the site in question, when you arrived, when you left, and provide the entry and exit images relating to your vehicle.

 Payment guidance on how to pay Parkingeye

 The next section explains the different payment options to help you manage your parking charge, these include how to pay online using our secure portal, over the phone or by post.

 The easiest way to pay your parking charge is by submitting your details on our secure payments portal or by calling us on 0330 555 4444